warbe-maker/warbe-maker.github.io/_posts/2020-11-17-Common-VBA-Error-Handler.markdown

 ```vbs

 ```
-#### Usage details
+### Usage/services details
+#### The type of the error
+The error handler distinguishes between
+- Application error
+- VB Runtime error
+- Database error

-##### The _Entry Procedure_
+#### The _Entry Procedure_
-The _Entry Procedure_ is the one the error handler recognizes as the begin of the execution of VBA code.
-I.e. it is the first procedure in a call hierarchy with a pair of BoP/EoP statements.
-Provided at least one such a procedure has been passed, an error is passed on back up to this _Entry Procedure_ while the _Path to the error_ is assembled.
+The procedure which the error handler has recognized as the top level procedure of a call hierarchy by means of a pair of BoP/EoP statements.
+Provided at least one such procedure has been passed and the user has no reply choices since only one button is

+, an error is passed on back up to this _Entry Procedure_ while the _Path to the error_ is assembled.
 The following is an example code for an _Entry Procedure_ or any procedure which, in case of an error is contained in the [path to the error](#path-to-the-error)

 ```vbs
 Private/Public Sub/Function Any